 - Lost wages

 South Carolina does not have a cap on most damages that may be awarded.
 However, there is a cap on the non-economic damages of certain medical malpractice claims ($350,000), as well as a cap on claims against the government ($300,000).
 Lastly, claims are time-sensitive, as you must file most lawsuits within three years from the date of the accident.

 To receive fair compensation after a car accident in South Carolina, you'll want to be able to show fault according to the modified comparative negligence rules.
-Learn more about these rules and evaluate the strength of your case by receiving a free claim evaluation from an attorney familiar with South Carolina car accident compensation laws.
+Learn more about these rules and evaluate the strength of your case by speaking with a local injury law attorney familiar with South Carolina car accident compensation laws.

 Contact a qualified attorney.